dev4openid/k8s-info/pages/KK General List to memorise.md

   kind
   metadata
   spec
-- kubectl port-forward svc/mongodb-service 32000/27017  # an e.g. ()if you want to check areas with nodePort defined)
+- `kubectl port-forward svc/mongodb-service 32000/27017`  # an e.g. ()if you want to check areas with nodePort defined)
+- `kubectl replace --force -f new-pod-defintion.yaml    # replace an existing pod`